 This extraordinarily well preserved historical bastion city, hosts this Medieval festival in April every year and takes the residents right back to the Middle Ages.
 Not only do they get to partake some impressive time travel but they encourage visitors to dabble in a spot of good-humoured fun and experience the impressive days of the knighthood.
 In addition, traditional, local music floats down the streets and flowers adorn every available space spreading the wonderful feeling of spring.

-Thousands of people gather every year on the 20th & 21st of March at this enormous, pre-Hispanic archaeological site, which is roughly 30 miles’ northeast of Mexico City, to celebrate the spring equinox.
+Thousands of people gather every year on the 19th to the 21st of March at this enormous, pre-Hispanic archaeological site, which is roughly 30 miles’ northeast of Mexico City, to celebrate the spring equinox.
 To celebrate the participants, climb the 360 steps to the top of Pyramid of the Sun, the largest structure in the area, to get closer to portals of energy.

 Be sure to check out my website for more information and travel advice as well as my Twitter @TakeLeapTravel and Instagram @taketheleaptravel.

 See more, do more, feel more with budgetair.co.uk